marinesetwas/wonderland/summer.md

 * Swimming
 * Flowers and green Grass.

-This file was created on Windows.
+This file was created originally created using Windows.
+Was currently maintained on Github.